Warner OK for Australia's World Cup opener vs... | Taiwan News

 "We've got some great options there and we'll sit down this afternoon and nut that out."

-Now a team that until a few months ago was struggling to put together consecutive wins, is spoilt for batting choice and contains a wealth of experience.
+Now a team that until a few months ago was struggling to put together consecutive wins is comparatively spoilt for choice, leaving a decision on the starting XI until game day.

-While Australia is on something of a roll — winning eight consecutive ODIs including a 3-2 series win over No. 2-ranked India and a 5-0 sweep of Pakistan, then winning three warmup games in England — Afghanistan has had a stop-start preparation.
+While Australia is on a roll — winning eight consecutive ODIs, including a 3-2 series win over No. 2-ranked India and a 5-0 sweep of Pakistan, then winning three warmup games in England — Afghanistan has had a stop-start preparation.

 A narrow win over Pakistan in a warmup game in Bristol was followed by a heavy defeat to top-ranked England, which is favored to win the World Cup on home soil.

 On paper it's a mismatch, with the Afghan cricketers given little chance of beating the five-time World Cup winners.
-But they don't mind being at long odds and have produced some big upsets as a result.
+But Finch has noted the vast improvement in the Afghanistan team, particularly the spin bowlers, since the last World Cup.

+"They are a dangerous side, very dangerous," Finch said.
+"If you take your foot off the gas for a second, they will hurt you."

 Afghanistan won a qualifying tournament to determine the last two places at the World Cup, beating the West Indies in the final to secure a spot ahead of the more established teams Zimbabwe, Ireland and Scotland.